-How can I help to ease the symptoms of JIA?
+How can I help myself when I have JIA?

 The first thing you can do to help yourself is to find out as much as you can about your condition so that you know what to expect and how it could affect you in the future.